 A Calm, Cool, and Refreshing Voice

 This is reflected in Starbucks’ branded voice.
 Effectively, the team aims to “turn down the volume of competing messages” and “remove obstacles” so its customers can find “exactly what they seek at Starbucks.”
-The company uses the same balance of functional and expressive approaches when creating its copy and developing its voice.
+The company uses the same functional and expressive approaches when creating its copy and developing its voice.
 In some cases, it’s more appropriate to strike a straightforward and informative tone:

 In other cases, Starbucks is more “free” with their voice: